Debugging File Type (MIME) Associations

 Disable Touchpad Tapping in Kubuntu

-In Ubuntu (gnome) there is an easy graphical way to disable tapping on the touchpad.
-However, KDE lacks such thing.
-But lacking graphical configuration doesn’t mean this should be difficult.
+In Ubuntu (GNOME), there is an easy graphical way to disable tapping on the touchpad.
+However, KDE lacks such a thing.
+But lacking a graphical configuration tool doesn’t mean this should be difficult.
 All you need is the gsynaptics package.
 The package provides a small utility called synclient.
 Now you can disable tapping by doing

 synclient TapButton1=0

-To disable the tapping permanently you should use the following to run the command at the start of every KDE session.
+To disable tapping permanently, you should use the following to run the command at the start of every KDE session.

 echo "synclient TapButton1=0" > ~/.kde/env/disable-tapping.sh